thoughtmerchant/thoughtmerchant.github.com/thoughts/_posts/2000-1-1-screentest.md

 <a href="http://thoughtmerchants.wufoo.com/forms/iex-computer-workstation-survey/" target="blank" class="linkbox">Take Online Survey</a>

+As you have probably already heard, we are building new tools to help streamline your workflows.
 By filling out the very short survey, we will have a better idea of who we are building the application for.